efatto/openupgrader/openupgrader/README.rst

 #.
 If there are errors in the log of the Odoo migration it is shown in the main view
 #.
 If the migration stops for some reasons, it can be corrected and retried with the `migrate` button, as normally in Odoo

-This module works with some extra Debian packages, so tests are not possible now in the OCA container.
-A working docker instance example, with other packages not needed for this module, is here: https://github.com/kenayagi/docker-odoo/blob/14.0/Dockerfile

 IMPROVEMENTS TODO: use queue_job to bypass limits of CPU times.

 Bug Tracker